 The Goin’ Rules and Protocols

 At Goin’, we want to make sure every user feels safe and can make the best out of the Goin’ experience.
 Therefore, we conducted rules and protocols to protect users as well as universities.
-Users should be aware that behaviour in the online world could have consequences in the physical world.
+Users should be aware that behaviour within the online community can affects others just as their behaviour in real life.
 Therefore, every user should agree with the Code of Conduct before creating a profile on the platform.
 At Goin’, we categorize behaviour based on level of seriousness of the act.
 The level of seriousness will determine the consequences we will attach to the act.

 1. General norm of conduct